 Note for examples: Living Lore used to have a bug whereby it would count double the (combined) CMC of a split card when imprinted.

 Example of Game Loss: Playing Living Lore with two cards in graveyard and opponent removes one at instant speed with a card from their hand forcing the Living Lore player to imprint a split card.

 Second example of Game Loss: Playing Profane Command using the mode that targets an opponent.
 Opponent plays Gilded Light in response.

 Example of Disqualification: Playing Living Lore and intentionally choosing a split card from a stocked graveyard to get an oversized Living Lore.

-In the case where a bugged interaction only becomes known to a player during a competitive match, at the Tournament Organizer's discretion, a game loss or match loss may be imposed rather than a disqualification.
+In the case where an undocumented bugged interaction only becomes known during a competitive match, at the Tournament Organizer's discretion, a game loss or match loss may be imposed rather than a disqualification.

 The game loss should be enacted by the bugged cards controller conceding the game.

 Any confusion should be discussed with the Tournament Organizer before conceding the game or ending the match, on the bugged card player's clock.